 - Gender.
 Women are more likely to have stress incontinence.
 Pregnancy, childbirth, menopause and normal female anatomy account for this difference.
-However, men with prostate gland problems are at increased risk of urge and overflow incontinence.
+However, men who have prostate gland problems are at increased risk of urge and overflow incontinence.

 - Age.
 As you get older, the muscles in your bladder and urethra lose some of their strength.
 Changes with age reduce how much your bladder can hold and increase the chances of involuntary urine release.